Kalacun/uarmsolver-container/README.md

 singularity exec uarmsolver.sif uARMSolver -s /var/uarmsolver/arm.set
 mv rules.txt output
 ```
-(Recommended use in batch scripts on HPC)
+(Recommended use in batch scripts on HPC)\\
-This command will execute `uARMSolver` and store the generated `rules.txt` file in the `output` directory on your local machine.
+These commands will execute `uARMSolver` and store the generated `rules.txt` file in the `output` directory on your local machine.

 ### Output inside the container